GeonYoon/EleNa/README.md

 ----------------------

 Beyond our algorithms, we must also test our Model class.
 This provides our application with access to OpenStreetMap data.
+These tests are conducted in `backend/algorithm/testmodels.py`.

 In our test object, we've initiated known points **Sylvan Brown Hall** and **Worcester Dining** located in Amherst, MA.